freitasgouvea/token-erc-20/README.md

 The `burnFrom` function destroys `amount` tokens from `account`, reducing the total supply.

-Only owner can mintTo or burnTo tokens in this case.
+Only owner can mint or burn tokens in this case.

 ## Erc-20 Modules in this example